rubencodes/Recloud/README.md

 [![npm version](https://badge.fury.io/js/recloud.svg)](https://badge.fury.io/js/recloud)

 Mixin that listens to prop/state changes and only reloads data from the server when necessary.
+Basically, Reselect but for loading data from the cloud.
 Branch from the Parse-specific [React-Cloud-Code-Mixin](https://github.com/rubencodes/react-cloud-code-mixin) to be able to load data from any endpoint.
 Inspired by [ParseReact's Mixin](https://github.com/ParsePlatform/ParseReact/blob/master/docs/api/Mixin.md) and [Reselect](https://github.com/reactjs/reselect).

 ## How to Use